RevolutionUC/revolutionuc-emails/README.md

 > Transactional and marketing email templates and builder for RevolutionUC

-This module creates rich emails with inline css for better email client support.
+## Usage

+Install the module as a dependency with `npm install --save revolutionuc-email`.
+Next, use the api to build emails:

-## api
+### api

-The api allows the creation of transactional emails (ex.
-Mailgun).
+The api allows the creation of transactional emails:

 ```javascript
 const Email = require('revolutionuc-email')